Deving789/NBA_Final-Project/README.md

 ## Data Observations

 The team looked at the correlation between all columns we have in the dataset.
+More details in the [main branch](https://github.com/Deving789/NBA_Final-Project).

 ![players_stats](https://github.com/Deving789/NBA_Final-Project/blob/triangle_database_mockup/Images/players_stats_correlation_matrix.PNG)